vishaltak/gitlab-development-kit/doc/howto/kerberos.md

    cd kerberos
    ```

 1. Run `docker-compose up`.
-This will build a Docker image and start a container
+This builds a Docker image and starts a container
    with a Kerberos KDC for `GDK.TEST` realm listening on port `1088`.
 1. Copy the `http.keytab` generated in the container to the host system: